Attendance & Cancellations:

-1. Support the fulfillment of your child’s responsibilities.
+1. Support the fulfillment of your child’s musical potential.
 Consistency is the key to learning.
 This means promptly arriving to lessons, encouraging practice, and attending performances.

 2. Encourage progress – many small steps throughout the year yield big results.
 For voice students, remember the voice is growing and maturing just like the human body.

 3. Remind your child of daily practice and help them to schedule this practice time in their daily routine.

 4. Provide a practice environment that is free from interruptions (family, friends, TV, computer, or phone).